4mile-spencertaylor/4mile_looker_scripts/README.md

 3. If you upload a handy script, feel free to shout out the #all_analysts channel in the 4 Mile slack to let us know!

+#### Basic Instructions - Python
+1. To install python, go [here](https://www.python.org/downloads/) and install the latest version
+2. Open your terminal and run this command: cd spencer_to_add_actual_command_here
+3. Run the script of your choosing and follow the prompts within it